rulkens/EosPython/README.md

 ### Create a light at the bottom
 The EOS API also has some higher-level functionality.
 One of those is to create a light spanning multiple lamps.
 It gives a very nice effect, especially when you move the light.
-Run the followign command
+Run the following command

     sudo ./eos light 0 4 1 'cube'